Archie722/Times_Table_Test/README.md

 Inside the folder will be a question sheet and an answer sheet.

-There are 40 frandom questions, different each time that include divide's.
+There are 40 random questions, different each time that include divide's.

 Eg: